top of page

 The Takeaway

 The Super Bowl is the pinnacle of football, but what happens afterward matters just as much.
-Recovery week is where physios and performance teams repair, maintain, and optimize every player.
-From ice baths to mobility drills, massage therapy to mental reset sessions, it’s an intense, meticulous process and one that ensures athletes leave the field stronger and healthier.
+Recovery week is where physiotherapists and performance teams repair, maintain, and optimize every player.
+From ice baths to mobility drills, massage therapy to mental reset sessions, it’s an intense, meticulous process.
+This ensures athletes leave the field stronger and healthier.

 Melden.1